 IEEE DataPort™ is an online data repository of datasets and data analysis tools.
 The repository accepts all types of datasets up to 2TB and provides a DOI for easy citation.
 IEEE DataPort is currently available for free with coupon code Dataport1.
 Papers in the IEEE Xplore® Digital Library with linked data in IEEE DataPort will have a Code & Datasets tab where readers can link to the dataset.

 Code Ocean is a cloud-based computational reproducibility platform that allows code to be stored, shared, and run in the cloud.
-Anyone can run a code posted to Code Ocean, modify it, and test the modifications, without changing the original code.
+Anyone can run code posted to Code Ocean, modify it, and test the modifications, without changing the original code.

-- Login or create an account on Code Ocean; once you log in, you should arrive at your dashboard
+- Login or create an account on Code Ocean.
+Once you log in, you should arrive at your dashboard.

-- Click the blue “New Compute Capsule” button and select the programming language; you will be taken to a private workspace where you can upload your code.
+- Click the blue New Compute Capsule button and select the programming language.
+You will be taken to a private workspace where you can upload your code.
 Or, select Import Git Repository to create from an existing git repository.

-- Click the blue Save Changes button to save your metadata changes
+- Click the blue Save Changes button to save your metadata changes.